Best microSD Cards for Amazon Fire Tablet

 If you are looking for more storage, PNY may make the card for you.
 The company makes a variety of different sizes at different price points, and the 128GB sits at a pretty sweet spot.
 It may be more than you need initially, but having extra space is never really a bad thing.
 With it you can load tons of movies, endless amounts of apps and pictures, and have to worry very little about filling it up.

 Of course, the more storage you get the more it will cost.
-PNY is quite reasonable with pricing, having this card listed at just under $40 right now.
+PNY is quite reasonable with pricing, having this card listed at around $70 right now.

 SanDisk 200GB microSD